muppet9010/Factorio-JD-Plays/README.md

 - Players start with: 8 iron plate, 1 wood, 1 burner mining drill, 1 stone furnace, 10 research appropriate ammo, 1 research appropriate bullet gun
 - Players re-spawn with: 10 research appropriate ammo, 1 research appropriate bullet gun
 - Utilises Biter Hunting Packs as per May 2019 mode settings.
 With the addition that a hunted player disconnecting counts as a loss and the biters target spawn instead.
 - Shared damage between all players of 75% inbound damage (not damage after armor/shields).
 60 second safe period after respawning.
+Players killing via shared damage are named and shamed.
+Shared damage deaths suffered and caused are logged for a future use.
 - Rocket silo crafting is disabled.
 There is a silo around 5k tiles north somewhere.
 This rocket silo is invincible and can not be mined.
 - There is just ocean south of the starting area.
 It has a nice pretty random coastline with all the fish and freezing fog!
 Any player, building or vehicle out in the freezing fog will take damage.
 - There is a thick forest at the starting area which fades out to no trees from 100k to 150k north.